jetsonai11/Udacity-RL-Project-Navigation/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+Follow the instructions in `Navigation.ipynb` in the `VanillaDQN` foler to get started with training your own agent!
+Inside the folder, a pre-trained set of weights had already been saved as `DQNcheckpoint.pth`.
+Simply follow the code to load in the weights and watch the agent perform if you don't want to spend time training the agent.
+Feel free to make edits to my code to improve the agent's performance!

 (_For AWS_) If you'd like to train the agent on AWS, you must follow the instructions to [set up X Server](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above.